1712n/dn-institute/content/attacks/posts/2018-11-AurumCoin-Cryptopia.md

 - **November 2018:** AurumCoin network experiences a sudden increase in hash rate, indicating an attempted takeover of the network.
 - **November 2018:** The 51% attack occurs as the anonymous attacker gains control over the majority of the network’s hash rate, which enables them to alter the blockchain ledger and execute double-spend transactions.
 - **November 2018:** Cryptopia exchange reports a loss of 15,752.26 AurumCoins valued at approximately $500,000 due to the attack.
-- **Following Days:** The cryptocurrency community discusses the implications of the attack, with many raising concerns regarding the security of smaller cryptocurrencies like AurumCoin.

 ## Security Failure Causes